Table of Contents

 Letter to the King of Persia

-Holy Prophet Muhammad ﷺ also sent a letter to the King of Persia, Chosroes who tore the letter into pieces.
-You can see below that the letter glued after it was torn.
+Prophet Muhammad ﷺ also sent a letter to the King of Persia, Chosroes, who tore the letter into pieces.
+You can see below that the letter was glued after it was pulled.

-When Prophet Muhammad ﷺ was informed about the behavior of Chosroes, He said that Chosroes has asked for his destruction.
+When Prophet Muhammad ﷺ was informed about the behavior of Chosroes, He said that Chosroes had asked for his destruction.

-Later in 654 AD, during the caliphate of Uthman bin Affan رضی اللہ عنہ, persian empired was conquered by Muslims.
+Later in 654 AD, during the caliphate of Uthman bin Affan رضی اللہ عنہ, the Persian empire was conquered by Muslims.